-The actuarial cost method is called the Entry Age Actuarial Cost Method.
+The Entry Age Actuarial Cost Method of the valuation was used in determining accrued liabilities and normal cost.
 This method is consistent with the Board's level percent-of-payroll funding objective.
 With this method, the level percent-of-payroll is determined that will fund a member's retirement benefit over the member's entire working lifetime, from date of hire (Entry Age) to date of exit from the active member population.
+TDROP members are treated as active members.
+Normal cost runs from the date of entry to the date of retirement.
 Differences in the past between assumed and actual experience become part of unfunded actuarial accrued liabilities and are amortized with level percent-of-payroll contributions.
 This cost method was first used in the June 30, 1986 valuation.

 The asset valuation method is a four-year smoothed market value method in which assumed investment return is recognized immediately each year and differences between actual and assumed investment return are phased-in over a closed four-year period.
 This asset valuation method is intended to give recognition to the long-term accuracy of market values while filtering out and dampening short-term market swings.
 This method was first used in the June 30, 1995 valuation.
-It was modified in conjunction with the 2002 valuation to include a corridor.
-Assets were set to market value in 2012 to reduce volatility.
+It was modified following the 1997-2002 Experience Study to include an 80% - 120% market value corridor.

 The actuarial assumptions used in producing the valuation fall into two broad classes: economic assumptions and demographic assumptions.
 Economic assumptions refer to long-term rates of investment return, wage growth, covered population growth, and inflation.
 Demographic assumptions refer to retirement rates, turnover rates, disability rates and mortality rates.
-The current assumptions are based upon a 2010-2015 study of experience of the Arkansas Teacher Retirement System.
+The current assumptions are based upon a 2015-2020 study of experience of the Arkansas Teacher Retirement System.
 The assumptions are reviewed from time to time to keep them reasonably current with expected experience.